ethereum/execution-specs/README.md

 | Frontier Thawing | 200000 | 2015-09-07 | | | [Blog](https://blog.ethereum.org/2015/08/04/the-thawing-frontier/) |
 | Frontier | 1 | 2015-07-30 | | | [Blog](https://blog.ethereum.org/2015/07/22/frontier-is-coming-what-to-expect-and-how-to-prepare/) |

 *Note:* Starting with Paris, updates are not rolled out based on block numbers.
 Paris was enabled once TTD reached 58750000000000000000000.
-Updates after Paris are yet to have a decided roll out strategy.
+The roll out strategy for Shanghai will be based on timestamp.
+Updates after Shanghai will also most likely use this roll out strategy.

 Some clarifications were enabled without protocol releases: